9+ Can’t-Miss School Events for Your Parent Group

-Whether you’re a new leader or an old pro, you’ll love our tips for planning these great events that have become parent group staples.
+Whether you’re a new leader or an old pro, you’ll love these great event ideas (plus planning tips) that have become parent group staples.

 Perhaps you’re new to your parent group, and while you’ve heard the words “boohoo” and “yahoo” used in reference to a breakfast, you don’t quite know why.
 Or maybe you’re an old hand at planning events for your group, but you could use some new ideas.